pocesar/grunt-git-deploy/README.md

 # grunt-git-selective-deploy

-> Deploy files to any branch of any remote git repository.
+> Create a new branch on-the-fly from your git repo and selectively deploy files to any remote branch.

 ## Getting Started